School of Architecture and Design

 The development of interdisciplinary fields of study, supported by collaborations with other units, departments, and programs at the university, will prepare students for leadership roles, and to participate in the rapid transformations occurring in academia and the profession, particularly with respect to the increasingly global issues of natural and built environments.
 Technology-based curricula with interdisciplinary courses offer strong quality and unique educational experiences fostering environmental awareness, sustainable solutions, and social responsibility.
 The B.Arch. and B.S.A.T. curricula are committed to interdisciplinary fields of study.
 The curriculum is organized so that the third year of study offers a variety of topical specializations with access to a broad range of available electives, including ones outside of the School of Architecture and Design.

 Interior design as an art and a profession has greatly changed.
-In the past, it was understood primarily as the act of decorating an existing space.
+In the past, a career in interior design was understood primarily as the act of decorating an existing space.
 It has evolved into a profession that is far broader and encompassing.
 Today’s interior designers are trained to enhance the quality of working and living environments.
 This includes aesthetics in addition to functionality, efficiency, and safety.
 Many interior designers today are part of larger design teams including architects, engineers, consultants, contractors, and others working in tandem to create exciting environments.
 Their work professionally allies and interrelates with architecture and architectural technology.

-In digital art and design we enable creativity and discovery and help you become visual artists and communication designers, storytellers, and entrepreneurs.
-Through curricular innovation, the use of cutting edge technologies and under the guidance of accomplished faculty you can explore new territories, rise above disciplinary boundaries and become the thinkers and makers of the next generations.
+In digital art and design we enable creativity and discovery and help students become visual artists and communication designers, storytellers, and entrepreneurs.
+Through curricular innovation, the use of cutting edge technologies and under the guidance of accomplished faculty, students can explore new territories, rise above disciplinary boundaries, and become the thinkers and makers of the next generations.

 The integration of coursework between the interior design program and the architecture program at the School of Architecture and Design facilitates a collaboration between interior design and architecture students that will serve graduates well when they enter the workplace.
 All undergraduate students in the School of Architecture and Design are required to complete two semesters of design fundamentals (AAID 101 and AAID 102 or DSGN 102), two semesters of visualization (AAID 140 and 240), and one semester of history and theory (AAID 160), prior to advancing in their respective discipline-related design studio sequences.